fakdora/ReactjsSimpleChat/README.md

 ## Notes
 * Bots are automatically and randomly chatting every 10 seconds.
-Only active and idle bots are participating in chatting.
+Only active and idle bots are participating in this auto chatting.
-The bot's status will change to 'active' if they chatted.
+The bot's status will change to 'active' if it chatted.
-* If the last message of the bot was 45 seconds ago, bot's status will change to 'idle' automatically
+* If the last message of the bot was 45 seconds ago, the bot's status will change to 'idle' automatically.